Skip to Main Content

 • the growth of teachers’ collaborative work, through which planning, teaching and assessment practices are developed

-Developing teaching for mastery approaches takes time and is not a ‘quick fix’, but the ultimate goal is that students develop a deep understanding of the mathematical ideas they are taught so that they fully meet the aims of the national curriculum; show a positive attitude towards maths and demonstrate a growth mindset, leading to improved outcomes.
+• the department making effective use of materials and resources, to support the design of well crafted lessons.
+Developing teaching for mastery approaches takes time and is not a ‘quick fix’, but the intention is that students develop a deep understanding of the mathematical ideas they are taught so that they fully meet the aims of the national curriculum; show a positive attitude towards maths and demonstrate a growth mindset, leading to improved outcomes.

 What is the cost?